outscale/richard/README.md

 - hello: send a random quote at a specific time interval
 - ollama: interface with [ollama API](https://ollama.ai/), respond when no command is triggered
 - feeds: watch for one or more RSS feeds, alert on new items
-- roll: responds to /roll commands. e.g. to roll 2 dices with 20 faces /roll 2d20
+- roll: respond to /roll commands. e.g. to roll 2 dice with 20 faces /roll 2d20
 - webpages: watch for one or more webpages.
 Alert when page content change.
 - outscale_api_versions: watch for new API version of one or more Outscale API endpoints